Leicester City, the champions of England. Even now, it just sounds so absurd.

 CB.
 Robert Huth

-How exactly Rob Huth turned Leicester City into Premier League champions during his first full season with the club - he was on loan during the second half of the 2014/15 campaign - remains a mystery, but his arrival helped turn the club's fortunes around forever.
+How exactly Rob Huth transformed Leicester City into Premier League champions during his first full season with the club - he was on loan during the second half of the 2014/15 campaign - remains a mystery, but his arrival helped turn the club's fortunes around forever.

 CB.
 Wes Morgan